GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Camouflage Attack on Grading Agents

-Given a grading model $\mathbf{G}$, a camouflage attack aims to construct an adversarial prompt that subtly manipulates $\mathbf{G}$ to produce a targeted grading outcome while ensuring minimal deviation in its overall grading accuracy, i.e., $\frac{A_{after}}{A_{before}} \rightarrow 1$, where $A_{before}$ and $A_{after}$ denote the grading model's accuracy before and after attack, respectively.
+Given a grading agent $\mathbf{G}$, a camouflage attack aims to construct an adversarial prompt that subtly manipulates $\mathbf{G}$ to produce a targeted grading outcome while ensuring minimal deviation in its overall grading accuracy, i.e., $\frac{A_{after}}{A_{before}} \rightarrow 1$, where $A_{before}$ and $A_{after}$ denote the grading agent's accuracy before and after attack, respectively.
 For a class $C$, a student $s$ attempts question $q$, with the student answer recorded alongside the corresponding solution.
 We define an interaction as a five-tuple $\langle s, q, a_{s}, a_{q}, r \rangle$, where $a_{s}$ represents the answer of the student $s$, $a_{q}$ denotes the solution to the question $q$ and $r$ is the grading outcome, with $r = 1$ indicating a correct student answer and $r = 0$ indicating an incorrect student answer.

-In attack tasks, ASR is typically the primary evaluation metric for assessing the success rate of an attack method.
+In attack tasks, attack success rate (ASR) is typically the primary evaluation metric for assessing the success rate of an attack method.
 However, using only ASR does not adequately capture the camouflage of an attack.
-To effectively and comprehensively evaluate the camouflage capability of different attack methods on LLM based ASAG models, it requires a metric that accounts for both ASR and camouflage attack.
-Inspired by \cite{victor2022unimodal}, we propose the camouflage attack score, i.e., CAS, which is formulated based on the standard Beta distribution function.
-CAS provides a balanced assessment of an attack method's ASR performance and its camouflage capability.
+To effectively and comprehensively evaluate the camouflage capability of different attack methods on LLM based grading agents, it requires a metric that accounts for both ASR and camouflage attack.
+Inspired by \citep{victor2022unimodal}, we propose the camouflage attack score, i.e., CAS, which is formulated based on the standard Beta distribution function.
+CAS provides a balanced assessment of an attack method's ASR performance and its camouflage capability, serving as a quantitative measure for agent security evaluation.
 The definition of CAS is as follows:

 \textbf{Definition 1} (Camouflage Attack Score).
-Given a grading model $\mathbf{G}$, the CAS is:
+Given a grading agent $\mathbf{G}$, the CAS is:

-where $Beta(\alpha, \beta)$ denotes the standard Beta distribution function with location and scale parameters $\alpha$ and $\beta$. $A_{ASR}$ represents the ASR performance. $c$ is an upper bound constant. $\gamma$ is a performance weighting factor.